Fibonacci Strategy for Roulette

 Total Bet Amount: $135 Total Payout: $140 Net Profit: $5

 One of the most important things about this system is that if a win is registered after two losing bets, its payout will balance out the losses.
-For example, our first two $5 bets lose and we are $10 in the red – if the next wager, which is also $10, wins, however, our net profit will be $0.
-Unlike some other betting systems, here a single winning bet cannot compensate for more than 2 consecutive losses.
+For example, if our first two $5 bets lose and we are $10 in the red, but the next wager, which is also $10, wins, our net profit will be $0.
+Unlike some other betting systems, a single winning bet here cannot compensate for more than two consecutive losses.

 Fibonacci Roulette Strategy Gameplay